json-schema-form/angular-schema-form/docs/index.md

 Global Options
 --------------
-Schema Form also have two options you can set globally via the `sf-options` attribute which should be placed along side `sf-schema`.
+Schema Form also has two options you can set globally via the `sf-options` attribute which should be placed alongside `sf-schema`.

 `sf-options` takes an object with the following possible attributes.